 When I was growing up, my parents bought a brand-new car every 2-3 years.
 They always paid cash and they always got top dollar for their trade-ins.
 My dad credited his ability to get top-dollar to the fact that he was a stickler when it came to maintaining his car and performing the recommended preventive maintenance.
 Like clockwork, every 3000 miles, he changed the oil.
 He carried a tire pressure gauge in the glove box and kept detailed records of every service provided – regardless of if he performed the service or took it to the dealership or other auto shop.

 He knew that a well-maintained vehicle held its value better than the average vehicle and he could use that as a bargaining chip when it came to the new car purchase negotiations.

 So, what does my dad’s story have to do with commercial equipment financing?
-The same philosophy my dad employed with his cars also applies maintaining heavy equipment.
+The same philosophy my dad employed with his cars also applies to maintaining heavy equipment.

 5 Advantages of Proper Equipment Maintenance